agileblox/spring-boot-cities-service/README.md

 In addition, use the env params to inject the credentials for your RDS instance (or a.n.other) to allow this app to talk to a database.

 Either way, building the right cd pipeline should overcome these issues.
 This project was originally written with concourse in mind, but the pipelines for this haven't been updated to work with AWS.
-If using AWs, you may consider using these: https://aws.amazon.com/products/developer-tools/
+If using AWS, you may consider using these: https://aws.amazon.com/products/developer-tools/

-Finaly, one other option is to just create EC2 instances in your VPc, and deploy this app as a war directly to your own tomcat.
-Creating a war rather than jar is easy (butan odd thing to do ...), as Josh Long would say .. make jar not war.
-Anyway, if you really want to, have a look at what's necessay, look at the build.gradle in the AppD branch of this project.
+Finaly, one other option is to just create EC2 instances in your VPC and deploy this app as a war directly to your own tomcat.
+Creating a war rather than jar is easy (but an odd thing to do ... as Josh Long would say .. make jar not war).
+Anyway, if you really want to, have a look at what's necessary, look at the build.gradle in the AppD branch of this project.

 ## Usage!
-When you run this app locally or on CF you can access its features using several RESTful endpoints.
+When you run this app you can access its features using several RESTful endpoints.
 Note - this is only a SMALL sample of the endpoints available, this app exposes HATEOS endpoints. e.g. when running locally:
 * <a href="http://localhost:8080/cities" target="_blank">http://localhost:8080/cities</a> - returns a single page JSON listing cities (20 cities in a page)
 * <a href="http://localhost:8080/cities?page=2&size=5" target="_blank">http://localhost:8080/cities?page=2&size=5</a> - returns only FIVE results from the SECOND page
 * <a href="http://localhost:8080/cities/search/name?q=London" target="_blank">http://localhost:8080/cities/search/name?q=London</a> - returns a list of cities with London in their name.